catcherwong/Catcher.Finance/README.md

 What this project includes are as follow:

-1.Manage website : NancyFx hosting with aspnet
+1.Manage website :
+NancyFx hosting with aspnet

+2.The data service :
+Contains two ways,
-2.The data service : Contains two ways,the first is NancyFx hosting with owin ,
+the first is NancyFx hosting with owin ,
 the second is ASP.NET MVC

 3.The Apps :
 Android : using Xamarin.Android
 UWP : not complete
 IOS : not complete

 All the tests about this project are in my own computer.